 A direct comparison between these two systems is difficult since they target completely different audiences.

-As a result, this can be an issue when scaling to meet demand.
+As a result, impaired performance can be an issue when scaling to meet demand.
 It's not that WordPress can't scale, and scale effectively, but steps should be taken to ensure that performance does not deteriorate.

-What kind of companies use Umbraco and WordPress?
+- What kind of companies use Umbraco?

-Umbraco is used by a wide range of companies, including Wired.co.uk, Heinz.com, Tesco and SanDisk.com.
+Umbraco is used by a wide range of companies, including Wired.co.uk, Heinz.com, Tesco, and SanDisk.com.

 The answer to that question depends largely on your goals and level of expertise, as well as your preferred hosting platform.

 If you want access to the largest number of themes and plugins, as well as access to the largest community of CMS users, WordPress is the obvious choice.
 WordPress has a proven track record of powering websites of all sizes, earning its spot as the top CMS on the market.

 These factors give Umbraco an edge for organizations whose websites will need to heavily scale in response to growth.
-This is especially true if your organization already relies on a Microsoft-centric workflow, including reliance on Microsoft IIS web hosting.
+It's especially true if your organization already relies on a Microsoft-centric workflow, including reliance on Microsoft IIS web hosting.